swarch-2f-rootly/2f/Prototype_3/README.md

 - **Maintain service availability** with minimal latency degradation during high-volume attacks.
 - **Centralize telemetry** (blocked IPs, triggered rules, anomaly scores) for auditing and adaptive security tuning.

 This countermeasure mitigates the initial weakness by adding an **intelligent filtering and control mechanism** at the network edge, transforming a passive reverse proxy into an active protection layer capable of handling complex, distributed attacks.
-Full implementation details live in the dedicated documentation: [Web Application Firewall (WAF) Scenario](Web%20Application%20Firewall).

-## Summary
+### Summary

-## Verification
+### Verification

 | Aspect | **Before WAF (Reverse Proxy Only)** | **After WAF (WAF Pattern Applied)** |
 |--------|-------------------------------------|------------------------------------|